Have You Lost Your Mojo? Understanding Energy Leaks

-Sometimes, the solution isn’t communication; sometimes, you hang on to a relationship past its ‘expiration date’ out of fear or attachment.
-This is a huge energy leak.
-The solution is to let go and walk away.
+Sometimes, the solution isn’t communication; sometimes, you hang on to a relationship past its’ expiration date’ out of fear or attachment.
+This is a massive energy leak, and here, the solution may be to let go and walk away.

 - Unconscious speech / excessive speech / gossip / harmful speech

-This is another widespread energy leak in our society, which is particularly difficult to shift because of the huge social pressure to conform to how others around us use language.
+Unconscious speech is another widespread energy leak in our society, which is particularly difficult to shift because of the enormous social pressure to conform to how others around us use language.
 I see this all the time on social media where someone dives into insulting, offensive, and disparaging comments.
 I believe that we need to be passionate about our beliefs.
-But when we attack others about their beliefs or become abusive in our language, we create harm for the other and ourselves.
+But when we attack others about their beliefs or become abusive in our language, we harm the other and ourselves.
 (Are you seeing the pattern?
 We can’t harm others without harming ourselves.)

 A yoga teacher once said, “The power of your words increases in direct proportion to the silence that you keep.”